Pearson Chi-squared Conditional Randomization Test: A power analysis of the PCR test

 Proof of Theorem~\ref{thm: power_balls_bins_asympt} also uses the results of Proposition~\ref{propo: lambda_bound} and is deferred to Section~\ref{proof:thm: power_balls_bins_asympt}.

+{ In formulation \eqref{eq: alternatives}, based on Proposition \ref{propo: lambda_bound} we know that when the conditional relative density function $r_T$ is equal to $1$, then the null hypothesis \eqref{eq: CI hypothesis} holds, specifically, when $r_T=1$, then $h_\ell$ must be zero.
+This implies that in the considered sequence of alternatives, as number of groups $\myg$ grows, the alternatives gets closer to the null distribution.

-The next result provides guidelines on the choice of the number of labels $L$, as the number of samples $n$ grows to infinity. \begin{rmk} Note that the lower bounds~\eqref{eq: lower Delta} and~\eqref{eq: tmp: power-asympt} on $\Delta_{T}(\cL(X,Z,Y))$ are minimized for $L\asymp n^{2/5}$.
-This suggests that optimal scaling for the number of labels $L$ in the PCR test (with both the asymptotic threshold and the finite-sample threshold) is $L\asymp n^{2/5}$ which achieves non-trivial power when $\Delta(\cL(X,Z,Y))\gtrsim n^{-2/5}$. \end{rmk}
+{We emphasize that the results in Theorems \ref{thm: power-asym-full} and \ref{thm: power_balls_bins_asympt} (with $\th_{L,\alpha}^{\mathsf{asym}}$) hold for problem settings when the number of labels $L$ are fixed and does \textit{not} grow with the number of samples.
+However, the statement of Theorem~\ref{thm: power_balls_bins} (with $\th^{\mathsf{finite}}_{L,\alpha}$) allows $L$ to scale with $n_g$.
+The next remark is on PCR with the finite-sample threshold $\th^{\mathsf{finite}}_{L,\alpha}$ and provides guidelines on the choice of the number of labels $L$, as the number of samples $n$ (and so the number of groups $n_g$) grows to infinity. } } \begin{rmk} {{Consider the PCR test with the finite-sample threshold $\th^{\mathsf{finite}}_{L,\alpha}$}.} The lower bound~\eqref{eq: lower Delta} on $\Delta_{T}(\cL(\bX,\bZ,\bY))$ is minimized for $L\asymp \myg^{2/5}$.
+This suggests that optimal scaling for the number of labels $L$ in the PCR test with the finite-sample threshold is $L\asymp \myg^{2/5}$ which results in a non-trivial power as long as $\Delta(\cL(\bX,\bZ,\bY))\gtrsim \myg^{-2/5}$. { In addition, in this setting having $K=O(\myg^4)$ would be sufficient to still get the optimal rate $\Delta(\cL(\bX,\bZ,\bY))\gtrsim \myg^{-2/5}$}. \end{rmk} { Table \ref{tab:L-conditions} summarizes the conditions on $L$ (number of labels) growth rate with respect to number of groups $n_g$ required for valid Type-I error control and valid/optimal Type-II error rates.